 But a few years ago my family situation changed and aside from my Husband’s wonderful family we were left with only a couple of other family members on my side – my Dad and brother – and nowhere that we could go to spend Christmas, or any other occasion, with my family members outside of our own home.
 Nowhere we could spend Boxing Day – or a random Sunday.
 Nowhere that I could even remotely think of as home.

-Don’t get me wrong, Hubby’s parents are lovely and they live in such a homely house and the same one Hubby grew up in.
+Don’t get me wrong, Dave’s parents are lovely and they live in such a homely house and the same one Dave grew up in.
 Their house is full of happy memories and it’s a place I love to spend time but it isn’t a house that holds memories for me, of my childhood.
 A house like that no longer exists for me and that is something I find quite hard.

 Friends mostly have a family home.
 Somewhere that they go to on a Sunday, for Christmas or for Easter.
 Somewhere they may not have grown up but somewhere that has childhood photos on the wall and familiar pieces of furniture, bedding or just a blanket that make them feel nostalgic and make thoughts of their childhood come flooding back.
 They’re houses that have room for them, where they can stay overnight or for a few days and where they can instantly feel at home.